OpenSea: Founding and initial growth (2017–2021)

-Growth and acquisitions (2022–2024)
+Growth and acquisitions (2022–2025)

-In January 2022, the company was valued at $13.3 billion.
-The daily trading volume on the OpenSea marketplace reached a peak of $2.7 billion on May 1, 2022, but had dropped by 99%, to just $9.34 million on August 28, with daily users down to 24,020.

-In January 2022, OpenSea acquired Ethereum wallet-maker Dharma Labs.
+In early January 2022, OpenSea raised an additional $300 million in Series C funding through Paradigm and Coatue Management, among other investors.
+The company was valued at $13.3 billion.
+Later that month, OpenSea acquired Ethereum wallet-maker Dharma Labs.

-Later that month, OpenSea reimbursed users about $1.8 million after a user interface bug allowed users to buy more than $1 million worth of NFTs at a discount.
+Towards the end of January, OpenSea reimbursed users about $1.8 million after a user interface bug allowed users to buy more than $1 million worth of NFTs at a discount.

-On January 27, 2022, OpenSea announced it would limit how many NFTs a user could create using the free minting tool.
-The following day, OpenSea reversed the decision.
-The company stated that its initial decision was based on concern about theft, plagiarism, and spam, as 80% of the NFTs removed from OpenSea for violations were minted using the tool.

 On February 19, 2022, some users began to report that some of their NFTs disappeared.
 OpenSea later revealed a phishing attack had taken place on its platform via an exploit in the Wyvern Platform.
 The next day, The Verge reported that hundreds of NFTs were stolen from OpenSea users causing a huge panic among the platform community.
 The estimated value of the stolen tokens was more than $1.7 million.
 According to OpenSea, only 32 users had been affected.
 OpenSea later revised its statement to note that 17 users were directly affected, while the other 15 users had interacted with the attacker but had not lost tokens as a result.

 In March 2022, OpenSea confirmed that it was blocking accounts in countries that are subject to United States sanctions.

 On April 25, 2022, OpenSea announced the acquisition of the NFT marketplace aggregator company Gem.xyz.

+The daily trading volume on the OpenSea marketplace reached a peak of $2.7 billion on May 1, 2022, but had dropped by 99%, to just $9.34 million on August 28, with daily users down to 24,020.

-On June 30, 2022 OpenSea reported a major email data breach had occurred when a senior engineer at an email vendor, Customer.io, misused his employee access to download and share OpenSea user email addresses with an "external bad actor."
-Over 1.8 million email addresses are said to have been leaked.
-In July 2022, Customer.io revealed that five other companies were also impacted by the employee's data leak.
+On June 30, 2022, OpenSea reported an email data breach after a senior engineer at an email vendor, Customer.io, misused access to share 1.8 million OpenSea user email addresses with an "external bad actor."

-On July 14, 2022, chief executive Devin Finzer tweeted that the company was cutting one in five of its employees.
+On July 14, 2022, the company laid off approximately twenty percent of its employees.

-Recent developments (2025–)
+In August 2024, the Securities and Exchange Commission (SEC) issued a Wells notice to OpenSea, alleging that the tokens on the platform were unregistered securities, according to a post made on X by chief executive officer Devin Finzer.
+In February 2025, the SEC dropped its case, closing the investigation.
+In response, Finzer stated, "This outcome allows creators to continue shaping the future of digital ownership and innovation".

+OS2, platform redevelopment (2025–present)

-In 2025, OpenSea launched OS2, a platform overhaul supporting token and NFT trading across 19 blockchains.
+In 2025, OpenSea launched OS2, a platform overhaul supporting token and NFT trading across 22 blockchains.
 The interface improved search capabilities, aggregated marketplace listings, cross-chain purchasing, lower fees, and a gamified rewards system called Voyages.
-It plans to launch the platform's SEA token in the first quarter of 2026.
+Finzer credited his wife, Yu-Chi Lyra Kuo, with having the idea to expand OpenSea into a crypto-trading application, and considered her to be "a silent cofounder of OpenSea 2.0".